gudbrandsc/Esgian-QA-Assignment/README.md

 3. Delete a comment from from the commit, and verify that it does not exist.

 4. Check that you are unable to create a comment without any text i.e comment=""

+Feel free to add more testcases if you want(Not Required).

 ### Take into consideration: